Jayeshm93/Business_Insights_360_PowerBI/README.md

 # Problems Statement
 AtliQ Hardware was doing well from past few year but recent years management identifed, company faced major problems in all department.
 Stakeholders / Management had taken ineffective strategic decisions to compete with other companies.
-Hence company faced challenges in losing market share in various countries despite increasing operational expenses(Ads-promotions).
+- Company faced challenges in losing market share in various countries despite increasing operational expenses(Ads-promotions).
-Declined revenue by Customers (retailers,direct, distributor).
+- Declined revenue by Customers (retailers,direct, distributor).
 Rapidly increasing net error % which is concern from supply chain management.
-AtliQ Management wanted to incorporate with Business and data intelligence to regain market share.
+- AtliQ Management wanted to incorporate with Business and data intelligence to regain market share.
 So, they decided to hire a third party service providers to provide insights them from historical data.
-This all dashboard could be used by one which from Finance,Sales, Marketing and Supply Chain and also Executive view.

 # Task
 As Data analyst created all department dashboard
 - Create Finance view according to mockups Matrics
 - Create Sales and Marketing view to based on them management
 - Create supply chain view to mockups suggest from realted management
-- Create executive view that will help to take big decisions by CEO'S
+- Create executive view that will help to take big decisions by CEO's.
+This all dashboard could be used by one which from Finance,Sales, Marketing and Supply Chain and also Executive view.

 # Data Model
 <p align="center">